flare891/rmslow/rms-frontend/libs/file-explorer/README.md

 Modal used to rename an element, has an input boxforthe new name

+# Known issues

+- No internal drag and drop.
+I could not come up with a nice way to make the drag event know the difference between dragging files from the desktop vs dragging internal files/folder.
+- No move to deep directory, would likely need to be passed in under a separate variable.

 # Running unit tests

 Run `nx test file-explorer` to execute the unit tests.